Skip to main content

 F8 E3

-F8 E3 on a Whirlpool washer is an overflow alert - the washer detected water above the maximum safe level.
-This is one of the most urgent Whirlpool error codes because it indicates a potential flooding risk.
+F8 E3 on a Whirlpool washer is an overflow alert, meaning the washer detected water above the maximum safe level.
+It's one of the most urgent Whirlpool error codes because it signals a real flooding risk, not just a sensor hiccup.

 critical